-On behalf of the Wolverine Rangers and our 15 affiliated Cowboy Action Shooting Clubs, Match Director/ Range Master Deuce Stevens and I take pleasure in welcoming you to the 18th Annual SASS Michigan State Championship of Cowboy Acting Shooting, known as the Wolverine Rangers Range War.
+On behalf of the Wolverine Rangers and our 15 affiliated Cowboy Action Shooting Clubs, Match Director/ Range Master Deuce Stevens and I take pleasure in welcoming you to our 19th Annual SASS Michigan State Championship of Cowboy Acting Shooting, known as the Wolverine Rangers Range War.
 Our goal is for you to have an enjoyable weekend competing in 10 stages and hanging out with your pards.

-This year for Range War we will be honoring our servicemen and women who have served or are serving in the military as well as in local police and fire departments.
+This year for Range War we will again be honoring our service men and women who have served or are serving in the military as well as local police and fire departments.
 Please see the listing in the Shooter's Handbook of our shooters who have served.
 I would also like to invite you to see the Traveling Wall from the AMVETS Post 29 from Mount Clemens, Michigan.
 This is an Honor War in memory and honor of Michigan Fallen Soldiers who fought in Desert Shield/Desert Storm; Operation Enduring Freedom (OEF); and Operation Iraq Freedom (OIF).
 The Traveling Wall will be at the Range on Saturday.
 Please pay your humble respects to those men and women who fought and died for Freedom.
-AMVETS Post 29 will also be collecting donations to help our veterans in need.

-Each stage for Range War this year will feature an actor who served in the military.
+Each stage for Range War this year will feature a Hollywood actor who served in the military.
 Some you may know about and some you may not.
 Stage One will feature Congressional Medal of Honor winner Audie Murphy.
-Audie Murphy was the most highly decorated soldier in American history.
+Audie Murphy was the most highly decorated soldier in American History.
 Also included are James Arness; Mel Brooks; Lee Marvin; James Gardner; Jimmy Stewart; Henry Fonda; Clark Gable; Paul Newman; and Ernest Borgnine.
 This is far cry from the Hollywood of today.

-We will again having our Cowboy Campfire on Saturday night in the campground.
-This was a first for us last year and we hope that it will be bigger this year.
+We will again having our Cowboy Campfire on Saturday night in the Northwest corner of the campground.
 We are asking everyone who can play a musical instrument to bring it along.
 We have no set rules other that everything must be G-Rated.
 As we always say, the best part about this sport is the people.
 Come to the campground on Saturday night and let's have some fun.